Independent Auditors Report

 Report on Other Legal and Regulatory Requirements

-2. As required by Section 143(3) of the Act, based on our audit and on the consideration of report of the other auditors on separate financial statements and the other financial information of the branch, as noted in the other matter paragraph we report, to the extent applicable, that:
+2. As required by Section 143(3) of the Act, based on our audit and on the consideration of reports of the other auditor on separate financial statements and the other financial information of the branch, as noted in the other matter paragraph we report, to the extent applicable, that:

 a) We / the branch auditor whose report we have relied upon, have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-c) The report on the financial statements of Engineering (MICCO) Division of the Company audited under section 143(8) of the Act by branch auditors has been sent to us and has been properly dealt with by us in preparing this report.
+c) The report on the financial statements of branch of the Company audited under section 143(8) of the Act by branch auditors has been sent to us and has been properly dealt by us in preparing this report.

 e) In our opinion, the aforesaid standalone financial statements comply with the Indian Accounting Standards specified under Section 133 of the Act read with the relevant Rules thereon.

-f) On the basis of the written representations received from the directors as on 1st April, 2024 to 17th April, 2024 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2024 from being appointed as a director in terms of Section 164 (2) of the Act.
+f) On the basis of the written representations received from the directors, taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2025 from being appointed as a director in terms of Section 164 (2) of the Act.

 i.
-The Company has disclosed the impact of pending litigations as at March 31, 2024 on its financial position in its Standalone financial statements - Refer Note No. 38 to the standalone financial statements;
+The Company has disclosed the impact of pending litigations as at March 31, 2025 on its financial position in its Standalone financial statements -Refer Note No.38 to the standalone financial statements;

 ii.
 The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses;